StolzStudio/Ciphers/RC4/README.md

 #RC4

   RC4 (Rivest cipher, another name - Ron's code, also known as ARC4 or ARCFOUR) - it's the most widely used stream cipher.
-It's   used in most popular Internet protocols such as TLS.
+It   uses in most popular Internet protocols such as TLS.
 Algorithm was designed by Ron Rivest of RSA Security ( American computer   and network security company ) in 1987.

 #Description